netcrop/lwrap/README.md

 * Function calls

   One 255 elements array been created as a "filter" for each
 input byte.
-Each element is a function pointer, which execute
+Each element is a struct pointer, which in turn
-a function call based on that input byte.
-By doing this
+pointing to 20 unique functions based on that input byte.
-we avoid as many as possible if-else cluster.
-And keep the
+By doing this we avoid as many as possible if-else cluster.
-functions in minimal size.
+And keep the functions in minimal size.

   The same filter applys for the last byte before each line
 break.
-This time the array element will use another pointer
+This time the struct pointer will execute another
-to execute a function call.
+function call.

   It seems we introduced a lot of overhead by doing many
 function calls.
 But the benefits of decreased if-else cluster